Acupuncture and Crohn’s disease

 METHODS:

-A prospective, randomized, controlled, single-blind clinical trial was carried out to analyze the change in the CD activity index (CDAI) after treatment as the main outcome measure, and the changes in quality of life and general well-being, serum markers of inflammation (alpha(1)-acid glycoprotein, C-reactive protein) as secondary outcome measures.
-51 patients with mild to moderately active CD were treated in a single center for complementary medicine by three trained acupuncturists and randomly assigned to receive either traditional acupuncture (TCM group, n = 27) or control treatment at non-acupuncture points (control group, n = 24).
-Patients were treated in 10 sessions over a period of 4 weeks and followed up for 12 weeks.
+We conducted a prospective, randomized, controlled, single-blind clinical trial to evaluate acupuncture’s effects on Crohn’s disease.
+First, we analyzed changes in the CD Activity Index (CDAI) as the primary outcome measure.
+Additionally, we assessed quality of life, general well-being, and serum inflammation markers (alpha(1)-acid glycoprotein, C-reactive protein) as secondary outcomes.
+At a single complementary medicine center, three trained acupuncturists treated 51 patients with mild to moderately active Crohn’s disease.
+Next, we randomly assigned patients to traditional acupuncture (TCM group, n=27) or control treatment at non-acupuncture points (control group, n=24).
+Consequently, patients received 10 treatment sessions over a period of 4 weeks and followed up for 12 weeks.

 RESULTS: